 Hacker’s Hill Preserve, located on Quaker Ridge Road in Casco, is 27-acres of fields and woods that provides 360-degree views of the White Mountains, Pleasant Mountain, and the Lakes Region.
 This property is open to the public for scenic viewing, picnicking, bird watching, hunting, small events, and walking.

-From May to the end of October the gate is open (M, W, F, Sat, Sun 8:30 am-sunset) and easily accessed via a paved roadway leading 753 feet above sea level to the top of the hill.
-There, you will find 27 acres of open fields and amenities for activities like walking, kite flying, nature observation, picnicking, geo-cashing, sunset watching, photography and more.
+From May to the end of October the gate is open to vehicle traffic (M, W, F, Sat, Sun) and easily accessed via a paved roadway leading 753 feet above sea level to the top of the hill.
+The hill has a restroom (open when the gate is open) picnic tables, and open fields perfect for walking, kite flying, nature observation, picnicking, geo-cashing, sunset watching, photography and more.

-- May to the end of October the gate is open M, W, F, Sat, Sun; 8:30 am – Sunset
+- May to the end of October, the gate is open M, W, F, Sat, Sun; 8:30 am – Sunset

-- Closed on Tuesdays, Thursdays, July 4 and any inclement weather days
+- Closed on Tuesdays, Thursdays, July 4 and any inclement weather days.

-- Day walking and domesticated pets allowed.
+- Day walking and domesticated pets allowed

-- Picnicking and bird watching.
+- Picnicking and bird watching

-- Kite flying and sunset viewing.
+- Kite flying and sunset viewing

 - Small events and wedding ceremonies (reservation and fee required) – Find out more here.

-- Hunting (by permission only; please wear blaze orange in season).
+- Hunting (by permission only; please wear blaze orange in season)

-- Snowmobiling (on designated trail).
+- Snowmobiling (on designated trail)

-- No camping or unauthorized night use.
+- No camping or nighttime use

 - Do not disturb wildlife and plant-life